 AP Chinese Language and Culture

 Spanish I, II or III

 Students attend PE twice a week therefore earning 1/2 credit each year for grades 9 and 10.

-Grade 9: Principles of Health and Fitness
+Principles of Personal Health

 Health (0.5 credit)